ocrfin/jr_eng_hw/README.md

 * A static token isn't the most secure way to interact with our api.
 Show us what you can do with other options like JWT or OAuth.

 ## Deliverables
 We would like you to create your own repo that has the finished homework assignment.
+Please include documentation on anything we need to know to set it up and any notes you have for the team.

 ## Questions?
 We are happy to answer questions.
 Just reach out to your recruiter to get in touch.